raspy135/Qun-mk2/README.md

 You can import WAV file if you put WAV file under **/granular** folder in SD card.

 **The looper record data can be imported** as well.
-This will be shown at the end of the list at the root folder, so you can load looper recorded data to granular as well.
+This will be shown at the end of the list at the root folder, so you can load looper recorded data to Granular as well.

 **Shift + Looper Play to import WAV file**, **Shift + Looper REC to export WAV file**.